git4rk/ApplicationServeronCloud/networkEnvironment.md

 ## VPN access
 {: #vpnAccess}

-After you provision a WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} service instance from the Service Dashboard in the {{site.data.keyword.Bluemix_notm}} UI, you can establish an OpenVPN connection.
+After you provision a WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} service instance from the service dashboard in the {{site.data.keyword.Bluemix_notm}} UI, you can establish an OpenVPN connection.
 To create the connection, expand the drop-down menu and click **Download VPN Configuration** to download your VPN configuration.
 The VPN configuration contains an `.ovpn` file and certificates that are used to authenticate with the OpenVPN server.
 Once the OpenVPN connection is established, you can then access your VM through SSH.
 You can also access your Liberty Admin Center, traditional WebSphere Admin Console, and applications.

 The VPN configuration is scoped to your organization and region.
 It is valid for one year from the time created.
 Multiple OpenVPN client connections can be established simultaneously by using the same VPN configuration.